chrisimmel/calliope/docs/building.md

-# With Docker
+# Locally, with Docker
 ```
 docker build -t calliope .
 docker run --env PORT=8080 --publish 127.0.0.1:8080:8080/tcp calliope
 ```

+# In the Cloud

+Calliope is for now slightly coupled with GCP as a cloud provider just because that's where I originally deployed it.
+However, it depends on very little in its cloud environment.
+I believe that making it cloud agnostic would be just a matter of generalizing a few places it explicitly uses Google Cloud Storage to alternately use s3 if in AWS or Azure Cloud Storage if on Azure.

-# Building and Deploying to Google Cloud
+## Building and Deploying to Google Cloud

 ```
 gcloud auth application-default login
 gcloud builds submit --tag <your project tag>
 gcloud run deploy --image <your project tag> --platform managed
 ```

 # Generating and Executing Migrations
 To get to bash in calliope container: